dogweather/forkful/content/en/kotlin/files-and-io/reading-command-line-arguments.md

   \ when it starts.
 Programmers need this to let users customize a program's\u2026"
 lastmod: '2024-03-13T22:45:00.063280-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments means grabbing data passed to your program\
+summary: Reading command line arguments means grabbing data passed to your program when it starts.
-  \ when it starts.
-Programmers need this to let users customize a program's\u2026"
 title: Reading command line arguments
 weight: 23
 ---